humanprotocol/human-protocol/packages/apps/reputation-oracle/server/ENV.md

 The environment in which the Web3 application is running.
 Default: 'testnet'

-### WEB3_PRIVATE_KEY
+### GAS_PRICE_MULTIPLIER
 The private key used for signing transactions.
-Default: ''

-### GAS_PRICE_MULTIPLIER
-Multiplier for gas price adjustments.
-Default: 1
+Required